Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Testing User Stories from User Experience (UX) Section

 #### Potential Restaurant Guest - First-time Visitor Goals
-1. As a first-time visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it does not meet my expectation.
+1. As a first-time visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it does not meet my expectations.
    * At the upper left corner in the website's header, the website's company logo 'Japanese Restaurant Shibuya' immediately tells new visitors that they have ended up on a Japanese Restaurant website.
-   * To make it even more clear, a background (hero) image of the restaurant has been added to every page, telling first time visitors they probably have ended up on a restaurant website.
+   * To make it even more clear, a background (hero) image of the restaurant has been added to every page, telling the first time visitors they probably have ended up on a restaurant website.
-   * A navigation bar in the header at the top of every page, including links to a 'Menu' and 'Reservation' page also suggest the website is probably about a restaurant.
+   * A navigation bar in the header at the top of every page has links included to a 'Menu' and 'Reservation' page which also suggests the website is probably about a restaurant.
-   * To make the purpose of the website fully clear, a 'Welcome' section on the 'Index' page has been added, stating that visitors have ended up on a Japanese Restaurant website.
-Also, the 'About Section' below the 'Welcome Section' tells more about what the purpose of the website is, which of course is an introduction to the restaurant.
+   * To make the purpose of the website totally clear, a 'Welcome' section on the index page has been added, stating that visitors have ended up on a Japanese Restaurant website.
+Also, the 'About' section below the 'Welcome' section gives more background information about the website and its purpose, which of course is an introduction to the restaurant.

 2. As a first-time visitor of the website, I want to know more about the restaurant's atmosphere.
    * A clear background (hero) image of the restaurant has been added to every page, so that visitors of the website immediately know how the interior of the restaurant looks like.

 3. As a first-time visitor of the website, I want to know what food the restaurant has to offer and at what price, so that I can decide whether I want to visit the restaurant somewhere in the future in case it meets my needs and expectations.
    * In the navigation bar, a link to the 'Menu' page has been added.
 Also in the 'Welcome' section on the index page, a styled anchor link (looks like a button) has been added to directly send potential guests to the 'Menu' page.
-   * On the 'Menu' page, the menu has been subdivided into categories listing menu items including their prices.
-To make it clear what guests can expect when ordering some of the menu items, images of these menu items have been added to the menu.
+   * On the 'Menu' page, the menu has been subdivided into categories, listing category items including their prices.
+To make it clear to guests what they can expect when they make an order, one menu item image per category has been added to the menu.

 4. As a first-time visitor of the website, I want to know where the restaurant is located, so that I can decide whether the restaurant is within my desired traveling distance.
    * On the index page in the 'About' section, it is indicated that the restaurant is located in the city of Maastricht.
 The 'Find Us' section on the index page, clearly states the restaurant's address.
 Also, a 'Google Maps' image of the location of the restaurant has been added to the index page.